Getting Started: Bankruptcy for Small Business

 The Differences Between Personal and Corporate Bankruptcy

-Bankruptcy is a common tool used by both individuals and businesses in order for them to get rid of debt that will likely continue to go unpaid, and to allow for a clean financial slate.
-However, personal bankruptcy and business bankruptcy are not the same things and have different rules and chapters.
+Bankruptcy is a common tool used by both individuals and businesses.
+However, personal and business bankruptcies are not the same things and have different rules for the same chapters.

 Listen to the Podcasts on Business Bankruptcy